 - chapped or cracked skin or lips

-It is important to seek help to treat dry skin because cracks in the skin can allow germs to enter.
+It is important to seek help to treat very dry skin because cracks in the skin can allow germs to enter.
 Once inside the skin, these germs can cause an infection.
 Red, sore spots on the skin are often an early sign of a potential infection.

 A skin specialist may prescribe a special moisturizer to apply throughout the day or a topical medicine to apply directly to the skin.

-Eczema, or atopic dermatitis, is the most common cause of skin rash in children.
+Eczema, or atopic dermatitis, is a common cause of skin rash in children.

-The American College of Allergy, Asthma & Immunology (ACAAI) report that eczema affects 10–20% of children but only 1–3% of adults.
+The American College of Allergy, Asthma & Immunology (ACAAI) reports that eczema affects 10–20% of children but only 1–3% of adults.

 The cause is linked to the leakiness of the skin barrier.
 This causes the area to dry out and allows irritants or allergens to enter the skin, putting it at risk of irritation and inflammation.
 It is vital to keep the skin moisturized.

 Eczema often improves over time.
-People with eczema must be careful, however, as they are more vulnerable to skin infections.
+However, people with eczema must be careful, as they are more vulnerable to skin infections.

 Irritation and allergic reactions can also cause itchy skin.
 Allergic contact dermatitis occurs when the skin comes into direct contact with an allergen.